-Cameron Wright enters his fourth and redshirt junior season at Pitt after contributing primarily at the off-guard position last year.
-A quick and athletic defender with size, Wright is described as a "complete" package who fits perfectly into Pitt's style of play.
-He is physical and competitive, can defend and rebound in traffic, runs the floor, has a solid mid-range game and his shot is improving.
+Redshirt senior Cameron Wright enters his fifth and final season at Pitt after starting all 36 games at the off-guard position last year.
+The 2014 Skip Prosser Award winner honoring the ACC's top student-athlete in men's basketball and All-ACC Academic selection, Wright combines a complete package of skills which includes size, quickness and athleticism.
+He fits perfectly into Pitt's style of play as an athletic, physical and competitive player.
+Wright can defend and rebound in traffic, run the floor, has a solid mid-range game and his shot is improving.
 An athletic wing with height who slashes to the basket for layups on north/south drives, Wright is explosive and aggressive in the open court and attacks the rim with his slashing ability.
-He also has a presence on the offensive glass, is agile, has proven to be a tough defender and has good athleticism.
-Wright plays with energy and urgency on both ends of the floor and will be a capable multiple position defender in Pitt's defensive system.
-An excellent student, Wright has been said to work as hard in the classroom as he does on the floor.
-He enters the 2013-14 season with the opportunity to earn more playing time and make a significant impact.
+He also has a presence on the offensive glass, is agile, has proven to be a tough defender and plays with energy and urgency on both ends of the floor.
+An excellent student, Wright has been said to work just as hard in the classroom as he does on the floor.
+He enters the coming season as the leader of the 2014-15 Pitt squad.

 Played in 104 career games with 47 starts including 36 consecutive...Three-time academic all-league honoree.